-- 1. To apply both the front and rear brakes, compress left brake lever located on the handlebars and depress the foot brake. - 2.
-If the wheels lock or skid, release the brake lever and apply again. - 3.
-Never hold or depress the brake and accelerate at the same time.
+- 1. To apply both the front and rear brakes, compress both left and right brake levers located on the handlebars. - 2.
+If the wheels lock or skid, release the brake levers and apply again. - 3.
+Never hold the brake and accelerate at the same time.
 This will cause the brake system to overheat.